BENNINGTON -- Throughout October, schools nationwide are celebrating Farm to School Month.

 According to Maureen O'Neil, food service director for the Southern Vermont sector of the Abbey Group, the food service company which provides local schools with breakfast and lunch accommodations, National Farm to School Month is celebrated not only throughout October, but every other month as well.

 "One month isn't more special than the other," O'Neil said.
-"We are year-round advocates of the farm to school movement."

 She went on to explain that The Abbey Group sources as much local produce as possible from area farms such as Clearbrook Farm, Moses Farm, True Love Farm, and Maplebrook Farm, just to name a few.